TutulDevs/NO-BS-JS/weird/S4/Readme.md

 ## 43. Dangerous Aside: Automatic Semicolon Insertion

-No programming language is prefect.
+No programming language is perfect.
 So is JavaScript.
-When the syntax parser reads your code character by character, it makes some decision based on your written code.
+When the syntax parser reads your code character by character, it makes some decisions based on your written code.

 ```js
 function a() {